symfony/symfony-docs/guides/forms/overview.rst

 ~~~~~~~~~~~~~~~~~

 The ``CollectionField`` is a special field group for manipulating arrays or
-objects that implement the interface ``Traversable``.
+objects that implements the interface ``Traversable``.
 To demonstrate this, we
 will extend the ``Customer`` class to store three email addresses::

     class Customer